ajsherrell/ColorMyViews/README.md

 # Color My Views
 - Tap anywhere on the screen to see the color.
 - Made with Google Code Labs!

+This app demonstrates the use of the constraint layout.